john-hahn/aktiiv/README.md

 # Install
-Download all files and open the homepage HTML file through the terminal:
+Download all files and run this command in the root directory:
 ```
-$ open home.html
+$ npm start
 ```

 # Features